bvavra/MIDI_Accordion/README.md

 ## <a name="guide"></a>Quick Guide

-This is meant to be a bare-bones guide to building your own MIDI accordion, providing only a general roadmap for those who already know what they're doing or for those who are curious about the process, but only want a tl;dr.  A complete guide is in the works and will be made available soon.
-In the meantime, I've provided a [set of links](#links) that I've used to help get my project up and running - if any of them are broken please let me know and I'll update the list accordingly.
+This is meant to be a bare-bones guide to building your own MIDI accordion, providing only a general roadmap for those who already know what they're doing or for those who are curious about the process, but only want a tl;dr.  A complete guide that breaks down each step is in the works and will be made available soon.
+In the meantime, I've provided a [set of links](#links) that I used to help get my project up and running - if any of them are broken please let me know and I'll update the list accordingly.

+Note: Although this quide is "quick", the project is not.
+I spent over 200 hours on this project - however, much of this time was spent making mistakes (and learning from them), researching, building prototypes, and documenting everything.
+I made this guide in hopes that others can do this project with all the necessary information and resources available in one place.

 ### Basic Assembly/Installation Instructions